KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntAnn.md

-# Class: Manual Annotation via homology and interaction (HomIntManualAnn)
+# Class: Homology Interaction Annotation (HomIntAnn)

 _An association that represents a manual annotation based on homology and interaction._